leolara/hapi-mongoose-handler/README.md

 hapi-mongoose-handler
 =====================
-Easly turn you mongoose models into API endpoint.
+-Easly turn you mongoose models into API endpoint.
+-Converts mongoose validation errors to 401 with an appropriate error message

 Example